it-prosvet/s01e01_traefik_part1/README.md

 ./scripts/start_monitoring

 # you can stop monitoring using following script
-# please note that previous data will be lost
+# please note that previous data will be lost!
 #./scripts/stop_monitoring
 ```
 You can access grafana via http://grafana.local:8080